gatsbyjs-ecommerce/web-v1-old/README.md

 # GatsbyJs Ecommerce

 A minimalist static E-commerce site built using GatsbyJs.
+It use headless CMS called Contentful, so no need to manage database for APIs hosting.

 - Site is still in progress, happy for pull requests and issues if you find any.